Eros11on/Movie-App/README.md

 # Movie-App-Backend
-This is the backend of Movie App using Java Spring Boot
+This is the backend of Movie App using Java Spring Boot and MongoDB